renatalantos/Quizzler-Javascript/README.md

 ## Idea
-The quiz idea is not new unser the Sun, but this particular quiz was was compiled by me.
+The quiz idea is not new under the Sun, but this particular quiz was was compiled by me.

 ## Text